sanglinwei/sanglinwei.github.io/index.md

 ## About Me
 I recieved the B.S and M.S degree from Southeast University, Nanjing, China with honors in 2018, 2021 respectively.
 I’m current pursing my Ph.d degree advised by Prof. Yinliang Xu in Tsinghua University, which belongs to EMS group head by Prof. Hongbin Sun.
 I am visiting UC, Berkeley, advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/).

-I am working on fusing learning and optimization to boost the sustainable power systems.
+I am working on fusing learning and optimization for sustainable power system analytics.
 [CV](./gh-pages/CV_LinweiSang.pdf)

 ## Recent News

+[Oct.
+2023] Invited Talk by Sustainable Systems Lab in Stanford on "Sustainable Power System Analytics via Fusing Learning and Optimization";

 [Sep.
 2023] Our paper "Online Voltage Regulation of Active Distribution Networks: A Deep Neural Encoding-Decoding Approach" was accepted to IEEE Transactions on Power Systems.

 [May 2023] I start my journey in University of California, Berkeley advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/) from May 4th, 2023.